SirLich/sapiens-creative-mode/readme.md

  - Fixed bug where removing sapien caused a ghost-icon to persist until reload
  - Fixed issue where 'Max Needs' button instead set Sapiens health and happiness to zero
  - Added ability to 'Replenish' crops

+### Limitations (caused by 0.4.6)
+ - Replenish crops crashes game
+ - 'Unlock all Skills' crashed the game
+ - 'Grow Crop' crashes the game

+## 1.2.0

+Thanks to 'Smart-Alec', first time contributor.

+### Features
+ - Fixes crash when clicking 'unlock all skills'
+ - Fixed crash when clicking 'instant grow'
+ - Fixed crash when clicking 'replenish'
+ -